 St Martin’s seems to lie at the end of the world.
 Rawer and wilder than neighbour Tresco, this is an island for connoisseurs, a fertile fuzz of green fringed by sugar-white beaches that swell as the tide drops.
 Don’t forget your mask and snorkel: seals bob among kelp forests in the clearest bluest water in the archipelago.

-Royal Ascot?
-No, thanks.
-Glyndebourne?
-Too noisy.
-In 2006, readers of Country Life magazine, the glossy bible for posh pastoral folk, named this sensational beach scalloped into the Pembrokeshire cliffs as their favourite British picnic spot.
+Barafundle is among the most sensational of British beaches – scalloped into the Pembrokeshire cliffs – and makes a fabulous picnic spot.
 Space has a lot to do with it; the walk here from Stackpole Quay keeps crowds to a minimum and gives Barafundle the frisson of a shared secret.
 Shallow seas and shelter from prevailing winds also score points.
 But the clincher?
 Superlative sands that are just perfect for sand castles.

 There’s no better model for sand-castle-making than the storybook silhouette of Bamburgh Castle.
 It rises behind the pale sand of this pristine beach, which stretches into the distance beneath a pale pure sky and extends a mile out to sea at low water.
 Add in the romantic outline of Holy Island at its northern end and it is a magnificent vista fit for Viking longships, one not nearly as well known as it should be.
 (That’s half the reason to go.)

 With its pristine sands, old thatched cottages and lack of commercialism, the south Devon village of Bantham is a small timewarp, preserved from much development over the past sixty years by its staunchly protective owners, the Evans Estate.
+It's one of the top sandy beaches in England.
 The waves are popular with surfers but the beach, with its shallow waters and wide expanse of sand, is also good for the bucket-and-spade brigade, and there are rock pools and dunes to explore.

 Let’s hear it for Holkham: white-gold sands (a rarity among Norfolk’s more usual shingle), shells and starfish, a fringe of aromatic pine woodland and a nature reserve teeming with saltings and water birds.
 Gwyneth Paltrow strode its shoreline alone in the closing scene of Shakespeare in Love, and for good reason: there’s an introspective intensity to this minimalist landscape, a romantic Turner-esque vista of empty sea and sky stung by the North Sea breeze.

-A public petition in 2007 ensures that Crosby remains the permanent gallery for artist Antony Gormley’s Another Place installation; a hundred life-size iron men who stare to the open sea either side of the tide line.
+Crosby is the permanent gallery for artist Antony Gormley’s Another Place installation; a hundred life-size iron men who stare to the open sea either side of the tide line.
 Some are now half-buried in sand.
 Others are dressed in a coat of weeds.
 Gormley says his work tackles themes of migration and illustrates that every landscape has a social dimension.
 We say it creates the most haunting beach in Britain.

 © philip openshaw/Shutterstock